N8 High Performance Computing

 - share the asset of skills and equipment across the N8 partnership via the facilitation of networks of people

-N8 HPC is keen to work with industry regardless of high performance computing experience.
-Training and skills development is available to enable industries to use high performance computing for the first time or to expand on current usage.
+N8 HPC worked with industry regardless of high performance computing experience.
+Training and skills development was available to enable industries to use high performance computing for the first time or to expand on current usage.

-N8 HPC is working effectively with industry to increase knowledge and productivity:
+N8 HPC worked effectively with industry to increase knowledge and productivity: